agoda-com/Agoda.IoC/README.md

     [RegisterTransient(For = typeof(IExplicitlyRegisteredInterface))]
     public class ServiceWithExplicitInterfaceRegistration : IExplicitlyRegisteredInterface, IInterfaceThatShouldNotGetRegistered {}
 ```
-Cas also be used to register multiple instances
+It can also be used to register multiple instances

 ```csharp